KonstantinSchubert/PID_resampling_text/Readme.md

 # What is PID resampling?

+### Disclaimer:
+The stuff below might be incorrect.
+I am anything but an expert on PID calibration and none of the below has been checked by the PIDCalib group.
+It reflects the status of my mind, and I hope it will be helpful, but please read with caution.

 ## What is PID?

 We are using the PID variables to describe how much the particle in a track behaves like a certain particle type.
 They tell us things like: "This particle looks much more like a Kaon than a Muon".
 If we then select for particles that look very much like Kaons, we get a sample where most of the particles are actually, in fact, true Kaons.
 This is obviously very useful.
 To give an example, let's say that `particle_PIDp` is a measure for how much the `particle` looks like a proton.
 The higher the value, the more the algorithm thinks it is a proton.